LoganB99/DL4H-SP24-Local-Explanations-For-Cervical-Cancer/README.md

 - **Full Code**: [View the Full Code Notebook](https://colab.research.google.com/drive/1eEkoL5BTmgh36O-vZC7NDnce_oiDLO9n?usp=share_link)

+## Results
+The study replicated findings on the Random Forest Classifier's accuracy in predicting cancer and the LIME method's effectiveness in explaining predictions.
+Results mostly matched the original paper, showing Random Forest's reliability and LIME's superior explanation accuracy.

 ## Contact

 For any issues with access or questions regarding the process, please contact: